lulu70/vegan-site/content/printViews/green-chili-sauce.md

 ## Let's start

 1. Cut the peppers and take the kernels out of them.

-2) Place the peppers in a food processor and add all the other ingredients.
+2. Place the peppers in a food processor and add all the other ingredients.
 3. Grind for at least two minutes until everything is chopped really thin.

-4) Arrange in small jars and keep in the fridge.
+4. Arrange in small jars and keep in the fridge.

-5. Serve alongside any other dish and enjoy the fresh aromas and spices.
+5. Serve alongside any other dish and enjoy the fresh aromas and spices.<br/>
+enjoy!

 Try also our <Link to="/recipes/red-chili-sauce"> red chili sauce 🌶️</Link>

-Enjoy!